cybozu-go/sabakan/docs/ignition_template.md

 Ignition Templates
 ==================

-[Ignition][] is a provisioning tool for CoreOS Container Linux.
+[Ignition][] is a provisioning tool for Flatcar Container Linux.

-As a network boot server for CoreOS Container Linux, sabakan provides a template system for Ignition.
+As a network boot server for Flatcar Container Linux, sabakan provides a template system for Ignition.
 For each machine `role`, administrator can upload Ignition template to sabakan.